versatus/versatus/docs/DevelopingSmartContracts.md

 ## Off-Chain Testing

-In order to keep things developer-friendly, Versatus provides its smart contract runtime for common development platforms as a way to execute and test smart contracts in isolation in a developer's workspace or any CI/CD pipeline.
+In order to keep things developer-friendly, Versatus provides its smart contract runtime for common development platforms as a standlone tool to execute and test smart contracts in isolation in a developer's workspace or any CI/CD pipeline.

 > [!NOTE]
 > mattgeddes@ to fill in the specific commands here as they're available.